silas-karanu/silas-karanu/README.md

 Energy Engineer
 ---------------

-I am an Energy Engineer specializing in renewable energy systems.
-Currently learning software development and programming to supplement my career.
+I am an Energy Engineer specializing in Renewable Energy Systems and currently learning Software Engineering to supplement my career.

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [silaskaranu125@gmail.com](mailto:silaskaranu125@gmail.com)